Vruddhi-Shah/CaseStudy_TCS/README.md

 - When you run the peoject first you will see the employee list page, with the pagination.
 - Create new Employee from the link given on the top side
 - On the grid itself you can edit, delete and see the particular employee detail.

+Note :: If the dependency is not exist please give the reference. for that click right on the project and click on load entier dependency tree